When we first moved to the city, Adelaide’s international students were already prominent by their presence.

 You can sort of tell the international students and the migrants apart.
 From their attire, mannerisms and general disposition that they are international students.

 The emergence of South American market is a pleasant surprise.
-That far-away Australia appealed to students from that part of the Word.
+That far-away Australia appealed to students from that part of the Word is indeed pleasing.

 Those who could afford overseas eduction from South America traditionally headed to the United States due to proximity and familiarity.
 There are also large South American communities in the US so there is a ready support base as well.